vgaisset/CppErr/README.md

 =============== 2 errors shown
 ```

-Also, you can implements your own functions on your error types using the **ERR_CLASS** macro.
+Also, you can implement your own functions for your error types using the **ERR_CLASS** macro.
 Let's take the example above back :

 ```c++